 No application has been made for a rating on the Notes.
-Currently the District has credit ratings of "Aa1" from Moody's Investors Service, Inc. ("Moody's") and "AA+" from Standard & Poor's, a division of The McGraw-Hill Companies, Inc. ('S&P") on it bonds.
+Currently the District has credit ratings of "Aa1" from Moody's Investors Service, Inc. and "AA+" from Standard & Poor's, a division of The McGraw-Hill Companies, Inc. on it outstanding bonds.